phpstan/phpstan/README.md

 ```

 If you are enumerating over all possible situations in if-elseif branches
-and PHPStan complains about undefined variables after the conditions, you can either write
+and PHPStan complains about undefined variables after the conditions, you can write
 an else branch with throwing an exception:

 ```php